btholt/intermediate-react-v6/lessons/07-optimistic-values/C-useOptimistic-Hook.md

 ---
+title: "useOptimistic Hook"
 description: >-
   Discover how optimistic UI updates in messaging apps like iMessage or WhatsApp give users immediate visual feedback before a message is truly sent.
-Learn with Brian Holt in the Intermediate React v6 course for Frontend Masters, focusing on using React Server Components and hooks like useOptimisticValue and useTransition for seamless web development.
+Learn with Brian Holt in the Intermediate React v6 course for Frontend Masters, focusing on using React Server Components and hooks like useOptimistic and useTransition for seamless web development.
 keywords:
   - optimistic UI
   - React
-  - useOptimisticValue
+  - useOptimistic
   - useTransition
   - Brian Holt
   - Frontend Masters
   - web development
 ---

-Let's refactor to use transitions and `useOptimisticValue`.
+Let's refactor to use transitions and `useOptimistic`.

 ```javascript
 // at the top